IngegnoMakerSpace/girlsinstem/_services/reverse.md

 image: '/services/default.png'
 ---

-This toolkit will provide a step by step tutorial on reverse engineering to educators.
-It will include exercises to understand what reverse engineering is and activities about manufacturing, electronics and programming.
+Disassemble, Sketch, Recap!
+Learn what it takes to be an engineer and dive heads-on into reverse engineering.
+Our _**Highway to Creativity in Reverse**_ toolkit provides instructions on how to get acquainted with this field, basic theoretical background, ideas for fun and easy exercises and step by step instructions for 3 projects about manufacturing, electronics and programming.

 ### Want to participate?